josephrocca/top-words-unique-to-english/README.md

-# top-words-unique-to-english
+# top words unique to english

-Top 4000+ words that are (spelling-wise) unique to English
+Top 4000+ most common words that are (spelling-wise) unique to English.
+Very rough - not to be relied on for important stuff.

 https://github.com/oprogramador/most-common-words-by-language

+To re-generate:

 ```js
 let text = await fetch("https://raw.githubusercontent.com/oprogramador/most-common-words-by-language/master/src/resources/english.txt").then(r => r.text());